Rick Niemeyer

 Rick Niemeyer is a Republican member of the Indiana State Senate, elected in 2014.
 Representing the 6th district since November 14, 2014, Niemeyer also previously served one term in Indiana House of Representatives for district 11, from 2012 to 2014.

-Niemeyer studied at Indiana State University.
-He held office on the Lake County, Indiana council before being elected to the state legislature.
-He is a member of the Environmental Affairs, Local Government, Homeland Security & Transportation, and Veterans Affairs & the Military committees.
+In 2025, Niemeyer drew national attention as one of 21 Republican senators to vote against mid-decade redistricting in Indiana, which would have net Republicans an additional 2 seats in the U.S. House of Representatives, prompting criticism from national and state Republicans.